robproject/notes/notes/root.md

 id: 398cceh65hemaonxc6w22r7
 title: Root
 desc: ''
-updated: 1671486671216
+updated: 1671577635045
 created: 1668995545797
 ---
-This is a repo notes and maybe organizing thoughts.
+This is a repository of notes and musings.